-The More the Merrier is set in wartime Washington, DC, with a housing storage.
+The More the Merrier is set in wartime Washington, DC, where a housing storage is in full swing.
 To do her patriotic duty, Constance (Jean Arthur) rents ½ of her apartment to Mr. Dingle (Charles Coburn), who then rents ½ of his ½ to a high type, clean cut, nice young fella, Joe Carter (Joel McCrea), who appears in the first scene carrying a propeller—all high type, clean cut, young fellas carry propellers.

 The More the Merrier illustrates how close Hollywood played to the edge of the Code because it’s really a very naughty film.
-Its got only one thing on its mind: to find love for Constance, albeit with marriage contract.
-It also illustrates how because of the Code, the writers and directors had to play with words and situations to help Constance find love.
+It has only one thing on its mind: to find love for Constance, albeit with a marriage contract.
+It also illustrates how the Code forced the writers and directors to play with words and situations to help Constance find love.
 Isn’t that so much better than watching a made-for-Netflix-movie where the people are you-know-what-ing before the title credits are over?

 If you haven’t seen The More the Merrier, you really must.
 Constance’s clothes and hair styles are so fun and funky, and Joel McCrea is so charming, and Mr. Dingle is so damn-the-torpedoes, full-speed ahead.
 After watching it, you’ll know that Old Hollywood is better than New Netflix, especially Code Old Hollywood.